ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak-hotspot/overview.md

 - Efficient for mining Helium (HNT) cryptocurrency
 - Complete set-up in minutes using a smartphone
 - **LongFi technology** maximizes range and battery life without Wi-Fi, cellular or Bluetooth
-- Low Power – only uses about the same amount as an LED light bulb (5 W)
+- Low Power – only uses about the same amount as an LED light bulb (5&nbsp;W)
 - Easily manage Hotspots and tokens from the mobile app
 - LongFi™ Technology